-images come from memories or emotions, and they can be a reference that provide a reassuring feeling of time continuity, creating a sense of comfort that eases the stress of life’s fragility, and provide an illusion of immortality.
+images come from memories of places or events and they become a reference that provide a reassuring feeling of time continuity.
+They create a sense of comfort that eases the stress of life’s fragility as an illusion of immortality.
 They become structures of transition to a different reality and to another way of seeing and thinking where mind-body and soul coexist.

 In the path of memory each individual's unique trace runs parallel to and crosses the paths of others as they move through time, creating a memory structure that influences events in our lives, our culture, our history.
 Along that path of memory its structure and lessons are reflected in our choices, thoughts, and actions.
 If we believe that our path of memory begins at birth, grows wide and deep in the mind, and ends when life ends, the question is: “Can memories live outside our minds?
 And how?”